CSolverV2/Kasada-Reverse/README.md

 # Hello

-This is simply a way ti teach anyone interested how to byoass Kasada's antibot, if you are interested in a solver or a more advanced solution, contact me on [telegram](https://t.me/CSolverV2) or [discord](https://discord.gg/cypa)
+This is simply a way to teach anyone interested how to bypass Kasada's antibot, if you are interested in a solver or a more advanced solution, contact me on [telegram](https://t.me/CSolverV2) or [discord](https://discord.gg/cypa)

 # Let's Begin
 So first we need to ask ourselves, why the fuck am I spending my time on this (who tf cares about twitch?)